codalab/codabench/documentation/docs/Organizers/Running_a_benchmark/Compute-Worker-Management---Setup.md

 ![](_attachments/4259c2e5-d119-4ca2-8fc8-b69196f1528c_17534367097493236.jpg)

+!!! warning
+    Make sure to make the owner of the folder(s) and file(s) the same as the one launching the compute worker.
+       - `root` for Docker rootfull
+       - `codalab` for Podman and Docker rootless if you created a user name codalab to launch podman and docker rootless from

 !!! tip "If you simply wish to set up some compute workers to increase the computing power of your benchmark, you don't need to scroll this page any further."
 ---

 ## Building compute worker